 Knowing precisely the traffic to be expected in your shops enables you to answer many commercial (items to be highlighted, commercial actions to be favored, etc.) and operational (stock levels, sales force planning, etc.) questions.

-Verteego Brain allows you to rely on your counter visits to accurately forecast traffic in your shops, both in terms of time and traffic type.
+Verteego allows you to rely on your counter visits to accurately forecast traffic in your shops, both in terms of time and traffic type.